- Home

 Learning a new skill or picking up a new hobby is incredibly rewarding.
 It can keep you busy, provide a confidence boost, improve your mood, and maybe even lead you to discover a lifelong passion.

-If you’re interested in learning something new but you’re not sure where to begin, there’s plenty of inspiration in the learning section of our website.
+If you’re interested in learning something new but you’re unsure where to begin, there’s plenty of inspiration in our learning section.
 Here, you’ll find articles like 9 creative skills that you can learn from home and 8 very different digital skills that you can learn from home.

-You may also like to check out the hobbies and activities section of our website where we have various hobby-specific guides.
-These will show you everything from what sort of tools and materials you’ll need to get started to what learning resources are out there.
+You may also like to check out our hobbies and activities section for various hobby-specific guides.
+These will show you everything from the tools and materials you’ll need to get started to the learning resources available.

-Maybe you’d like to try something that’ll help you connect with nature, like stargazing or bird watching, or perhaps you’d prefer to get creative with something like crochet or origami?
+Maybe you’d like to try something to help you connect with nature, like stargazing or birdwatching, or perhaps you’d prefer to get creative with something like crochet or origami?

 Once you’ve decided what skill or hobby you’d like to learn, we have lots of hobby-specific classes on Rest Less Events, where you can meet like-minded individuals and try out some new skills.